mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 19: Cash Transactions and Petty Cash

 ### Summary
-This chapter explains how to manage cash transactions and petty cash funds in QuickBooks Online, including setting up a petty cash account and recording transactions.
+This chapter explains how to manage cash transactions and petty cash funds, including setting up a petty cash account and recording transactions.

 ### Steps
 1. Set up a petty cash account: